inoxlang/inox/README.md

 *[Link to the Inox Runtime Architecture](./internal/core/README.md#inox-runtime-architecture)*

 An Inox project lives in a **virtual filesystem** (container) for better security & reproducibility.
-Note that this virtual filesystem only exists in-process, there is no FUSE filesystem and Docker is not involved.
+Note that this virtual filesystem only exists in-process, there is no FUSE filesystem and Docker is not used.

 ### Built-in Browser Automation